Otomakan/Meteor-React-Blog/README.md

 				<Link to={{pathname:this.state.nextPostslug}}>Next Slug</Link>
 this will kill the app you have to Change all the states when the slug changes.
 Now everytime I change from one slug to the other the CPU catches fire

+In order to delay the queries without slowing down the page display maybe we should add the queries inside of compoenents which are only loaded when everything is mounted

+[] Improve the searching code and make it adapt to : no similar tag found, find multiple other posts.